MathiasBohn/philter-mvp/docs/guides/broker-guide-phase-2.md

    - Focus on stability and financial strength
    - Mention professional management (CPA, wealth advisor)

-**Pro Tip:** These applicants often qualify for expedited review and may appreciate the VIP service

 ---

 ### Scenario 4: Application with Issues